-Note that the Cross Entropy based TRADES formulation \cite{trades} is similar to Equation \eqref{eq:total loss}, but with the first term replaced with $\mathcal{L}_{\text{ce}}(p(f_\theta(x)),y)$, where $p(f_\theta(x))$ is the output logits of the last linear layer and $y$ is the true label.
+Note that the Cross Entropy-based TRADES formulation \cite{trades} is similar to Equation \eqref{eq:total loss}, but with the first term replaced with $\mathcal{L}_{\text{ce}}(p(f_\theta(x)),y)$, where $p(f_\theta(x))$ is the output logits of the last linear layer and $y$ is the true label.
 In order to keep the framework simple and computationally efficient, we compute a \textit{quick} estimate of the adversary $x_{\text{adv}}$ in Equation \eqref{eq:total loss}.
 Namely, we start from a random uniform initialization and perform a \textit{single} PGD step as opposed to TRADES' multiple iterations.
-We refer to this setup as QTRADES\footnote{The rest of the implementation details of QTRADES are left for the \textbf{Appendix}.}.
-Formally, for an input $x$, we construct an adversarial input by perturbing $x$ with uniform noise, \ie $x'= x + \mathcal{U}(-\epsilon, \epsilon)$, and then generate $x_\text{adv}$ by:
+We refer to this setup as QTRADES\footnote{The rest of the implementation details of QTRADES are left for the \textbf{appendix}.}.
+Formally, for an input $x$, we construct an adversary by perturbing $x$ with uniform noise, \ie $x'= x + \mathcal{U}[-\epsilon, \epsilon]$, and then generate $x_\text{adv}$ by:

-While QTRADES alone only achieves slightly lower natural accuracy and robustness as compared to Free AT, Table \ref{tb:best_results_svhn_and cifar10} shows that equipping ClusTR with QTRADES sets new state-of-art robustness results on both datasets, outperforming all other methods.
-We observe that ClusTR+QTRADES achieves the highest natural accuracy among all methods with $91.03\%$ and $95.06\%$, on CIFAR10 and SVHN respectively, thus improving upon the best competitor by $4\%$ on both datasets.
-Also, ClusTR+QTRADES surpasses current state-of-art methods by impressive margins: $16.84\%$ and $29.47\%$ under strong PGD attacks on CIFAR10 and SVHN, respectively.
+We report results for this experiments in Table \ref{tb:best_results_svhn_and cifar10}.
+While QTRADES alone only achieves slightly lower natural accuracy and adversarial robustness (when compared to Free AT), our results show that equipping ClusTR with QTRADES enhances PGD robustness results on both datasets, outperforming all other methods.
+In particular, we observe that ClusTR+QTRADES achieves the highest natural accuracy among all methods with $91.03\%$ and $95.06\%$, on CIFAR10 and SVHN, respectively, thus improving upon the best competitor by $4\%$ on both datasets.
+Also, ClusTR+QTRADES surpasses other baselines by sizable margins: $16.84\%$ and $29.47\%$ under strong PGD attacks on CIFAR10 and SVHN, respectively.